izabelcavassim/PG_2018/Exercises/Week07/reeh_exercise.md

 The package requires 2 inputs:

-1. The snp file (snp\_ID, Chromosome, position, reference allele and derived allele)
+1. The snp file (`snp_ID`, `Chromosome`, `position`, `reference allele` and `derived allele`).

-2. The haplotype file: The haplotype of each individual encoded as reference allele, alternative allele and missing data N
+2. The haplotype file: haplotype of each individual encoded as reference allele, alternative allele and missing data N.

 Analysis
 --------

 You will perform a genome wide scan and then focus on candidate SNPs.
-The package that you will be using on these analysis is **rehh**.
+The package that you will be using on these analysis is `rehh`.
 And the vignette of the package can be found at blackboard or [here](https://cran.r-project.org/web/packages/rehh/vignettes/rehh.pdf).
-Please have a look at the document and get familiarized with the functions of rehh.
+Please have a look at the document and get familiarized with the functions of the package.

 ### Reading in data in REHH format